Essomia/geojuji/GUIDE.md

 ### 1.3 [Git](https://git-scm.com/)

 First, rename `~/geojuji/shell/git/gituser.example` into `~/geojuji/shell/git/gituser`.
-In this file, update the `name` and `email` to let Git use your information when you will commit your changes.
+In this file, update the `name`, `username` and `email` to let Git use your information when you will commit your changes.
 Also, note that this repository ignore that file.

 As we will use `git` as versioning tool, we will symlink the configuration files to be use when we run related command line.